Plans supporting this feature: Business (add-on) Enterprise (add-on)

 You can implement an authentication configuration for the Eddy AI Chatbot using JWT, ensuring a secure environment for Private and Mixed projects.

-Alternatively, hover over the desired widget and click the Edit (✎) icon to modify an existing widget.
+Alternatively, click the Customize () icon to modify an existing chatbot.

-In the Configure & connect tab, go to the JWT accordion and enable the JWT toggle.
+Click the accordion to expand the JWT section and Enable JWT toggle.

 Client ID: The client ID will be your project’s ID.

-Widget ID: Since multiple widgets may exist, a widget ID is provided for their unique purposes.
+Chatbot ID: Since multiple chatbots may exist, a Chatbot ID is provided for their unique purposes.

 Token endpoint: This is the HTTP endpoint used to obtain an access token using an authorization code.

 Client secret: Click Regenerate to generate the client secret.
-Ensure you save this for future use, as it will apply to all widgets created moving forward.
+Ensure you save this for future use, as it will apply to all chatbots created moving forward.

 NOTE